Luke Lea (American politician, born 1783)

 Luke Lea (January 21, 1783 – June 17, 1851) was a two-term United States Representative from Tennessee.

 Biography

 Lea was born in Surry County, North Carolina, the son of the Reverend Luke and Elisabeth Wilson Lea.
 He moved with his parents in 1790 into what would become Hawkins County, Tennessee.
-He attended the common school, and as a young man he was a clerk for the Tennessee House of Representatives from 1804-06.
+He attended the common school, and as a young man he was a clerk for the Tennessee House of Representatives from 1804 to 1806.
 He married Susan Wells McCormick on February 28, 1816, and they had nine children.
-He was also the great-grandfather of Luke Lea, founder of the Nashville Tennessean newspaper and a U.S. Senator from Tennessee from 1911-17.
+He was also the great-grandfather of Luke Lea, founder of the Nashville Tennessean newspaper and a U.S. Senator from Tennessee from 1911 to 1917.
 He owned slaves.